 In my last drawing I used grass to monoprint on a ragged cotton paper using the plant based inks.

 Overall these types of experiments are captivating.
-Seeing the plants interact with each other, testing the colours.
+Seeing the plants interact with each other, and also with the mineral based pigments, testing the colours.
 Cherry blossom ink combined with madder gives an intense reddish brown, and then combined with indigo creates a grey tone.
 The palette is limitless.
 The colours are natural, earthy and unique.
 During this process I did not add any mordants to get different tones.
 Maybe for another session.

 Let me know if you made some natural inks, and what did you find?